Transition matrices for symmetric and quasisymmetric Hall-Littlewood polynomials: Review of Known Transition Matrices

 This section gives combinatorial formulas for previously known transition matrices associated to some of the edges in Figure~\ref{fig:prism}.
 Transitions to the monomial bases offer alternate explicit definitions for Schur polynomials and the various forms of Hall-Littlewood polynomials.
 Specific examples of these transition matrices appear in Appendix~\ref{sec:app}.
+SAGE code for computing these transition matrices is available on the third author's website~\cite{sage-code}.

 The expansion of Schur polynomials into monomials uses semistandard tableaux.
 For later work, we will also need tableaux of skew shape.
-Suppose $\lambda,\mu\in\Par$ satisfy $\mu\subseteq\lambda$, i.e., $\mu_i\leq \lambda_i$ for all $i$.
+Suppose $\lambda,\nu\in\Par$ satisfy $\nu\subseteq\lambda$, i.e., $\nu_i\leq \lambda_i$ for all $i$.
 Define the \emph{skew diagram}